Antoinette (Toni) Tease

 Club of Montana.

 Monika Hiott graduated cum laude from Clemson University in 1996 with a B.A. in English and a minor in Fine Art.
 Upon graduation, Ms. Hiott continued her education to become an English teacher.
 After volunteering in the classroom, she realized that teaching was not a good career fit for her.
 While researching various options to find a suitable career fit, Ms. Hiott worked in various office positions ranging from a financial aid counselor at a small, private university to a marketing coordinator at an engineering firm.

 In 2004, Ms. Hiott became a degreed paralegal from a master's level ABA-Approved Program at UCSD San Diego.
 Since then, she has worked in a variety of legal offices of varying types of law, including divorce mediation, forensic psychiatry, bankruptcy and business mediation.

 Ms. Hiott is excited to be a part of Tease Law for its commitment to excellence and to fulfilling its mission statement of protecting and defending the intellectual property of its clients.
-She joins the team as a Legal Assistant in the area of patents and litigation.
+She joins the team as a Paralegal in the area of patents and litigation.
 Ms. Hiott is also the Office Manager.

 Jodi Fischer graduated from Montana State University - Billings in 2015 with an Associate of Science degree.
 Before joining Tease Law, Ms. Fischer worked as an Administrative Assistant for a local entrepreneur, provided sales, marketing and merchandising services to regional businesses, and held a position as Office Assistant for a national insurance company.
 In addition, Ms. Fischer devoted her time on a volunteer basis to a number of non-profit organizations.
 As a Legal Assistant at Tease Law, Ms. Fischer will be responsible for the firm's trademark and copyright portfolios.